annaesvensson/yellow-help/1-en/contributing-guidelines.md

 * Improve the available extensions and make them more useful.
 * First make it work then make it better.

-If you want to get involved, [see tips for working with us](https://github.com/datenstrom/community/discussions/760) and [API for developers](api-for-developers).
+If you want to get involved, [see tips for working together](https://github.com/datenstrom/community/discussions/760) and [API for developers](api-for-developers).

 ## Good to know